COG-UK/docs/cov-glue/climb-glue.md

 1. `$ installGlueProject.sh coguk_cov_glue`
 installs a larger dataset, containing `cov_glue` plus COG-UK sequences/metadata and various items relating to the HOCI project.

-These datasets are being updated approximately weekly.
+The cov_glue dataset is being updated approximately weekly.
+The coguk_cov_glue dataset is no longer being updated.

 ## Some example GLUE commands
 To give a flavour of what CoV-GLUE can do, try this: